bgarcial/sentia-assessment/Documentation/README.md

 The [ARM template to execute](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json) use a service principal to connect with Azure cloud and create the Kubernetes cluster.
 Actually, this service principal data adquisition process is not being automated from the ARM template, so will be necessary create a service principal of a manual way and reference in the ARM template their `servicePrincipalClientId` and `servicePrincipalClientSecret` data.

+This service principal creation process should be automated from the ARM template.

 - Creating the `SentiaAssessment` Service Principal using azure cli command

 ```
 az ad sp create-for-rbac --role contributor -n "SentiaAssessment"
 Changing "SentiaAssessment" to a valid URI of "http://SentiaAssessment", which is the required format used for service principal names
 {